 The Upper Nene Valley Gravel Pits Special Protected Area

-The pits are formed of extensive shallow and deep open waters, alongside other features such as sparsely-vegetated islands, gravel bars and other “bird-friendly” habitats.
-This variety provides valuable resting and feeding conditions for wintering water birds.
+The Upper Nene Valley features a series of lakes and wetland grasslands, created by former gravel extraction.
+The gravel pits are formed of extensive shallow and deep open waters, alongside other features such as sparsely vegetated islands, gravel bars, and other “bird-friendly” habitats.
+This variety provides valuable resting and feeding conditions for wintering waterbirds.

-More information on why the SPA has been designated is available here.
+More detail about the Upper Nene Valley SPA designation is available here.

-Why the SPA is essential for local wildlife
+Why is the SPA is essential for wildlife?

-What are the potential impact people can have on the wildlife
+What potential impacts people can have on birds and other wildlife?

-The SPA lakes are an important area for humans too, but unfortunately their activity can (unintentionally) disturb birds, affecting their feeding and breeding patterns.
-Once the birds have been disturbed, they might not return to an otherwise suitable area, or be able to eat enough to survive.
+The SPA lakes are an important area for humans too, but unfortunately, our activity can unintentionally cause disturbance that affects the regular feeding and breeding patterns of animals.
+When birds are disturbed they use up valuable energy stores they need to survive the winter.
+If disturbed, they might not return to an otherwise suitable area, or be able to eat enough to make it through the season.
 In winter, the shorter daylight hours make feeding time more precious.

 Frequent disturbance is often more disruptive than one-off noticeable events.
-Typical frequent disturbance includes dogs off leads, cycling and walking off paths, drones, fishing and water sports.
+Typical frequent disturbance includes dogs off leads, cycling, and walking away from paths, drones, fishing, and other water sports.
 It can affect birds feeding on the shoreline and surrounding grassland, as well as those on the waterways.

 - Staying on existing pathways and viewing areas